michaeljclark/stdendian/README.md

 the representation.
 This style has been adopted by cryptographers because it makes code and algorithms easier to read and understand.

+The simplified interface provides functions for a single byte, which are a functional no-op.
+They are provided for symmetry, as these functions are often passed as template arguments for IO helpers.

 #### big-endian

+- `uint8_t be8(uint8_t x);`
 - `uint16_t be16(uint16_t x);`
 - `uint32_t be32(uint32_t x);`
 - `uint64_t be64(uint32_t x);`

 #### litte-endian

+- `uint8_t le8(uint8_t x);`
 - `uint16_t le16(uint16_t x);`
 - `uint32_t le32(uint32_t x);`
 - `uint64_t le64(uint32_t x);`